-All: Basic positions may vary, depending upon play situations, formations, the field, and weather conditions.
+All: Basic positions may vary, depending upon play situations, formations, the field and weather conditions.
 Always box in the play.
 Avoid positions that may cause scrambling to avoid interference with players.

-ARTICLE 1.
-DETERMINING AND PRIORITY OF KEYS
+ARTICLE 1 DETERMINING AND PRIORITY OF KEYS

 All: In determining keys, the following definitions are needed for clarification purposes.
 Strength of the formation is determined by the number of eligible receivers on a particular side of the offensive formation.
 It has nothing to do with the number of linemen on each side of the snapper but rather the number of eligible receivers outside the tackles.
 The position of receivers is determined by their location, whether set or in motion, when the ball is snapped.
 If there is no strong side and the formation is balanced, strength is declared to the L side.
 Tight End: The end man on the line of scrimmage lined up no more than four yards from the nearest offensive lineman.
 Back in the backfield: A player in the backfield between the tackles at the snap.
 Twins: Two receivers outside the tackle on both sides of the formation.
-Trips: Three or more receivers outside an offensive tackle on the same side of the formation.
 Quads: Four receivers outside the tackle on the same side of the formation.
-The priority of keys to determine initial assignments, from the sideline in, for each group of officials is as follows: 1st: L and H. 2nd: B. The general rule is do not key the same player as the group of officials ahead of you, prioritywise.
-For example, B should not key the same player as L or H.
+The priority of keys to determine initial assignments, from the sideline in, for each group of officials is as follows: 1st: F and S. 2nd: B. 3rd: L and H. The general rule is do not key the same player as the group of officials ahead of you, priority-wise.
+For example, the L or H should not key the same player as B; in turn, B should not key the same player as F or S.